IntegrCiTy/zerobnl/docs/install.md

 ### Verified Windows Setups

-ZerOBNL has been successfully installed on the following Windows setup:
+[Version V1.0](https://github.com/IntegrCiTy/zerobnl/releases/tag/v1.0) of ZerOBNL  has been successfully installed and tested on the following Windows setup:
  * Windows 10 (build 1607)
  * Docker Desktop for Windows 2.0.0.3
    * Docker Engine Community 18.09.02